ZupIT/beagle-docs/content/en/ios/customization/dependencies/overview.md

 ### ThemeProtocol

-Stores all your **styles** and knows how to apply them to your components.
+It stores all your **styles** and knows how to apply them to your components.

 Some widgets have a variable that allows you to define the style.
 The name of each one must be passed to the **Theme** dependency, so that that style can be used in its respective component.